ugoproto/ugodoc/docs/Command Line Crash Course.md

 PS C:\>
 ```

-## View a File (less, more)
+## View a File (`less, more`)

 To do this exercise you're going to do some work using the commands you know so far.
 You'll also need a text editor that can make plain text (.txt) files.
 Here's what you do:

 - Open your text editor and type some stuff into a new file.
 On OS X this could be TextWrangler.
 On Windows this might be Notepad++.
-On Linux this could be gedit.
+On Linux this could be Gedit.
 Any editor will work.
-- Save that file to your desktop and name it `test.txt`.
+- Save that file to your desktop and name it test.txt.
-- In your shell use the commands you know to copy this file to your `temp` directory that you've been working with.
+- In your shell use the commands you know to copy this file to your temp directory that you've been working with.

 Once you've done that, complete this exercise:

-### Linux/OSX
+### Linux/Mac OS X

 ```bash
 $ less test.txt